 INSTEAD OF PITCHING A SPECIFIC IDEA, YOU’RE LOOKING FOR AN “OPPORTUNITY”

-Listen, it’s 2018.
-Most brands are working with influencers in some capacity.
+Listen, it’s 2020.
+Most brands are looking to work with influencers in some capacity.
 So while being humble and asking for an “opportunity” seems polite, it very seldom gets you a response.
 Brands are looking for specific ideas.
 Stop reaching to brands for “an opportunity to work together.”
 MAKE THE OPPORTUNITY for yourself by pitching an idea that won’t be turned down.

 I know what you’re about to ask: “But Mattie, I want to pitch a specific idea but how do I know the brand won’t steal my idea?”